inventory management

 Can I track raw material stock in Shopify?

 No. Shopify only tracks finished product inventory.
-Tracking ingredients and materials (like wax, fragrance oils, or jewelry findings) requires a dedicated manufacturing tool like Craftybase.
+Tracking ingredients and materials (wax, fragrance oils, silver findings, etc.) requires a dedicated manufacturing tool like Craftybase.
 Craftybase tracks every material, deducts usage automatically when you record a production run, and alerts you when any individual material runs low.

 What happens when Shopify inventory hits zero?

 By default, Shopify stops selling the product and marks it as sold out when inventory reaches zero.
-You can enable "Continue selling when out of stock" per product, but this is a workaround rather than a solution.
-A better approach is setting a low-stock alert well before you hit zero so you have time to restock or start a production run.
+You can enable "Continue selling when out of stock" per product, but that's a workaround rather than a solution.
+The better approach is setting a low-stock alert well before you hit zero, so you have time to restock or start a production run.

 How often should I review stock levels in Shopify?

-For a growing handmade business, at minimum weekly.
-Daily if you're running seasonal promotions, doing wholesale fulfillment, or selling on multiple channels.
-Automated alerts make this less of a chore.
-Once set up, your store notifies you when something needs attention rather than requiring a manual check every few days.
+For a growing handmade business, weekly at minimum.
+Daily if you're running a seasonal promotion, fulfilling wholesale orders, or selling on multiple channels.
+Automated alerts make this less of a chore: once configured, your store tells you when something needs attention rather than requiring a check every few days.

 Stop Letting Stockouts Catch You Off Guard